The Tragically Hip: 1987–1991

-By the mid-1980s, they performed in small music venues across Ontario until being seen by then-MCA Vice President Bruce Dickinson at the Horseshoe Tavern in Toronto.
-They were then signed to a long-term record deal with MCA, and recorded the EP The Tragically Hip, released in 1987.
-The album produced two singles, "Small Town Bring-Down" and "Highway Girl".
-They followed up with 1989's Up to Here.
+By the mid-1980s, they performed in small music venues across Ontario, and were signed to a management contract with Jake Gold and Allan Gregg in 1986.
+Gregg underwrote the cost of their eponymous EP The Tragically Hip, released in 1987.
+In late 1988, the band performed a showcase for then-MCA Vice President Bruce Dickinson at the Horseshoe Tavern in Toronto.
+They were then signed to a long-term record deal with MCA, and recorded 1989's Up to Here.
 This album produced four singles, "Blow at High Dough", "New Orleans Is Sinking", "Boots or Hearts", and "38 Years Old".
 All four of these songs found extensive rotation on modern rock radio play lists in Canada.

 Road Apples followed in 1991, producing three singles ("Little Bones", "Twist My Arm", and "Three Pistols") and reaching No. 1 on Canadian record charts.
 During the Road Apples tour, Downie became recognized for ranting and telling fictional stories during songs such as "Highway Girl" and "New Orleans Is Sinking".
 Road Apples was planned to be a double album but was rejected by Universal.
 The 2008 Universal Studios fire resulted in the destruction of the masters for the second album.
 The six unreleased songs were rediscovered in another collection in 2020.
 In 2021 they were released as an EP titled Saskadelphia, which had been the working title for Road Apples.

 The sound on these first two full-length albums is sometimes characterized as "blues-tinged", although there is definite acoustic punctuation throughout both discs.
 Although the band failed to achieve significant international success with these first two albums, their sales and dominance of modern rock radio in Canada gave them license to subsequently explore their sound.